chaos-mesh/chaos-mesh/GOVERNANCE.md

 Committers are active community members who have shown that they are committed to the continuous development of the project through ongoing engagement with the community.
 Committership allows contributors to more easily carry on with their project-related activities by giving them direct access to the project’s resources.

-Typically, a potential committer will need to show that they have a sufficient understanding of the project, its objectives, and its strategy.
+Typically, a potential committer needs to show that they have a sufficient understanding of the project, its objectives, and its strategy.
 To become a committer, you are expected to:

 - Be a Chaos Mesh member.
 - Express interest to the existing maintainers that you are interested in becoming a committer.